naolatam/Voltaire-bot/readme.md

 - The script will automatically interact with `Scribens.js` to provide grammar and spell-checking features from scribens.
 - The script will automatically choose the first not ended activity and will work on it until it successfully end it.

+## Configuration
+You can configure the script in the file.
+Look at the first line, all configuration possible are explained

 ## Contributing